 “Every holiday that I worked, we received no shortage of calls, emails, and live chats from youth and families in crisis.”

-Katelynn Delavan shares her Runaway Reality stories that she gathered during the four holiday seasons when she was a supervisor in the crisis services center of NRS.
+Katelynn Delavan shares her Runaway Reality stories that she gathered during the four holiday seasons when she was a supervisor in the crisis services center of the National Runaway Safeline (NRS).

-Being open 24/7/365 means that NRS never closes or stops taking crisis calls, chats, and emails.
+Being open 24/7/365 means that NRS never closes or stops taking crisis calls, chats, texts, and emails.
 This also means we are open nonstop through the holidays.
-When I was a Crisis Services Supervisor, I worked in the crisis services center on every federal holiday for four years.
+When I was a crisis services supervisor, I worked in the crisis services center on every federal holiday for four years.

-I answered the phone every Thanksgiving, Christmas Eve, Christmas, and New Years.
-I started off working the graveyard shift, and I remember trudging through feet of snow on a quiet (for Chicago) New Year’s Eve, arriving just before midnight, and toasting in the New Year with my fellow crisis services supervisors with non-alcoholic sparkling grape juice and plastic noisemakers.
+I answered the phone every Thanksgiving, Christmas Eve, Christmas, and New Years Day.
+I started by working the graveyard shift, and I remember trudging through several feet of snow on a quiet (for Chicago) New Year’s Eve, arriving just before midnight, and toasting in the New Year with my fellow crisis services supervisors with non-alcoholic sparkling grape juice and plastic noisemakers.
 NRS stayed open that year through a record-breaking cold front complete with thundering snow storms which became known as the Polar Vortex.